Reviews Archive

 Atari ST - Not too bad, though certainly not as smooth as in the console versions.

-Amiga - Much worse than the other three, the enemies especially move in a far less smooth manner, this is mainly due to the game's much lower frame rate.
+Amiga - Much worse than the other three, the enemies here especially move in a noticeably less smooth manner, this is mainly due to the game's much lower frame rate.

 Winner Is: Draw between SNES and Mega Drive